 See what your fourth grade writing looks like

-Under the Common Core Standards, written (and oral) opinions always need to be supported by evidence.
-Your child’s persuasive writing should start by clearly introducing your child’s opinion on a topic.
-To support her opinion, she’ll need to present her argument, which is a list of reasons why she holds that opinion.
+Your child’s opinions always need to be supported by evidence.
+Persuasive writing should start by clearly introducing an opinion on a topic.
+To support her opinion, your child needs to present her argument, which is a list of reasons why she holds that opinion.
 Each of her reasons needs to be supported by facts and details (a.k.a. evidence).
 After presenting all of her research-supported reasons, she should close her argument with a concluding statement or paragraph that sums up how her evidence supports her opinion.

 Check out this example of good fourth grade opinion writing: